KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory2_timer.md

 {{<figure src="/img/0x_12.png" title="Block Diagram of the 16-bit counter in the Arduino microcontroller">}}

-During **normal operation** the counter simply *counts*.
-The left-side image below shows what happens to the 16-bit value **TCNT2**.
-This value starts at 0x0000 and counts to 0xFFFF.
+During **normal operation** the counter simply *counts* from 0x0 to its maximum value..
+The left-side image below shows what happens to the 16-bit value **TCNT1**.
 The counter can also be used in a different mode: **Clear-timer-on-compare (CTC)**.
-In this mode the timer starts again at 0x0000, but only counts a certain value.
+In this mode the timer starts again at 0x0000, but only counts to a certain value.
 When this value is reached, the counter resets and starts over.
 The right-side image below shows the CTC mode with the cap at **0x7FFF** and at <span style="color:red">**0x3FFF**</span>.

 <div style="display: flex; flex-direction: row; align-items: center;">
   <div style="width: 50%">